jpanaro/DS_A_P/problems/AlgoMonster/Binary_Search/First_Element_In_Sorted_Array_with_Duplicates/README.md

 ## Intuition

-My immediate inclination was to implement a loop using `enumerate` and check the target against each value starting from index `0`.
-This was not an option as any solution had to include a binary search implementation so despite passing all tests I quickly abandoned this idea.
-Next, I figured I would be able to effectively mimic my solution for the "Finding the Boundary with Binary Search" problem but this quickly proved to be fruitless.
-Ultimately I ran out of time before getting the correct solution.
+My immediate inclination (similar to the previous problem "First Element Not Smaller than Target") was to implement a loop using `enumerate` and check the target against each value starting from index `0`.
+Like before this is not a valid solution.
+Now that I had knowledge of how to implement a binary search with boundary properly I decided to pursue that course with a minor adjustment detailed below.

 ## Implementation

-No valid implementation, revisit
+This solution involves a vanilla binary search implementation with an extra variable `boundary` that represents the leftmost true's index currently recorded.
+If the current element is true, then we update `boundary` with its index and discard everything to the right including the current element itself since its index has been recorded by the variable.
+Here, we only updated `boundary` if our current value of interest was equivalent to out target.
+Otherwise we just updated the left and right pointer variables like normal.

 ## Complexity

 ### Time

-Add when I complete a valid solution.
+O(log(n))

 ### Space

-Add when I complete a valid solution.
+O(n)

 ## Notes

-Similar to previous problems we can break this down into a "True/False" array where we seek the boundary.
+Similar to previous problem "First Element Not Smaller than Target" we can break this down into a "True/False" array where we seek the boundary.
+The differentiatior is explained in the "Implementation" section above.

-The proper solution involved implementing an extra value titled `boundary`.
-We keep a variable `boundary` that represents the leftmost true's index currently recorded.
-If the current element is true, then we update boundary_index with its index and discard everything to the right including the current element itself since its index has been recorded by the variable.